Skip to content

 Indexing

-There are four types of fields that can be added to a document: TextField, NumericField, GeoField and TagField.
+There are five types of fields that can be added to a document: TextField, NumericField, GeoField, TagField, and VectorField.

 They are instantiated like this: